malespiaut/bootleg3d/README.md

 # bootleg3D

-A software renderer for simple 3D graphics in a single file, written in C99.
-The main goal is to provide a simple API, and to keep the code base small.
-It might be particularly useful for retro graphics (N64, PS1, etc.) at lower resolutions with lower polygon counts.
+A software renderer for very simple 3D graphics, in a single file, written in C99.
+The main goal is to provide an easy-to-use API, and to keep the code base small.
 Some example programs are provided that use SDL2.

 ![first-person camera demo](examples/fps.png)